 The Eton Walkway, one-hour circular walk, connects 18 points of interest in the town.
 The 18 shields mark places like The King’s Stables, Eton College and St John’s Church.

 Ready for a 2-mile walk in Eton?
+This really is one of the nice villages near London.

 25. Eat at Mess – The Eton Mess